ebaumel/ericbaumel/_posts/2021-01-04-Setting-up-virtual-environments-in-python.md

 * Check the instillation with `virtualenv —version`.

-* In your development directory of choice (ex.: the Desktop or /Dev or/Documents etc.), create a new directory with `mkdir <Project_Name>`.
+* In your development directory of choice (ex.: the Desktop, /Dev, /Documents, etc.), create a new directory with `mkdir <Project_Name>`.

 * Navigate to the new project directory `cd <Project_Name>`.